(click title to scroll)

 I bet most of the things on your list are ‘administrative’ tasks.
 These types of tasks make you feel good to check off, but don't help you move the $ needle.
 Spending all your time on these won’t get you anywhere.

 Use this test: If you could pay an assistant to do it - it should be considered low priority.
 That doesn't mean you are going to pay someone to do it right now.
 You probably don't have that type of cash yet.
 It's still a good test.

 Save the administrative tasks for 25% of your time or less.
 If you find they take up more than that, find ways to streamline or make cuts, or ask yourself if they are absolutely necessary.

 Time to start developing a new skill!
 Learn what WILL make a difference in your business and prioritize those projects - that's when you’ll start to make some real progress.

-Creating new bodies of work to sell, focusing on ways to market your art that reach as many potential customers as possible, coming up with a brand that makes you stand out from the rest of the artists around you… things that will make your business money.
+Making new bodies of work to sell, learning how to talk about your art so you stand out from the rest of the artists around you, creating marketing around your Ideal Art Buyer… things that will make your business money.

 Use that as a rule of thumb: If it can help you make money, its a worthy use of a chunk of your time.

 (If that feels icky to you - like you are not being true to your artistic vision by trying to earn money - that's ok.
 Maybe your art is meant to stay in the realm of 'do it for yourself'.
 But if you want to be able to generate a decent income with it, chances are you'll need to learn all you can about marketing your art in smart ways. )